 The ParisTech “Cordées de la réussite” partnerships in figures

 An annual event dedicated to the “Cordées de la réussite”

 Every year in January, special events dedicated to the “Cordées de la réussite” initiative are held across France.
-The ParisTech event is held on a Saturday morning, usually at MINES ParisTech - PSL, and brings together the ParisTech engineering schools and pupils from secondary schools and colleges, many of whom are already involved in one of the partnerships.
+The ParisTech event is held on a Saturday morning and brings together the ParisTech engineering schools and pupils from secondary schools and colleges, many of whom are already involved in one of the partnerships.
 The morning is generally split into two parts: